-Other Credits - Appendix C-1, Section III.G - Thank you for putting these points back into the QAP scoring.
+Other Credits - Appendix C-1, Section III.G - Thank you for putting the points back into the QAP scoring for other credits (textile, historic, abandoned building, etc.).
 They incentivize development teams to bring additional resources into developments.
 They also help incentivize redevelopment of languishing parcels in communities (historic properties, old textile mills, abandoned buildings, etc.).
 As some comments at the QAP workshop suggested, these other credits could also be considered within the leveraging section as a more wholistic financing consideration.